PragTob/after_do/README.md

 ## Contributing

+Contributions are very welcome.
+Whether it's an issue or even a pull request.
+For pull requests the you can use the following flow:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+I'd also really appreciate spec only pull requests or bug reports with a failing spec/minimal example as this makes fixing it a lot easier =)

+Thanks in advance for all contributions of any kind!